joerlop/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive adapts to all screens across devices through the use of media quieries.
+Adaptive desing relies on predefined screen sizes to adapt itself - doesn't use media quieries, but different HTML code for different sizes.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first you first develop mobile design and then work on bigger designs (you use min-width for media quieries).

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It makes it so that 1rem = 10px

 4. How would you describe preprocessing to someone new to CSS?

+It's an add on to CSS that lets you organize your CSS in a better way and make it easier to read and write

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Favorite: nesting - it helps me organize a lot
+Trouble: mixins - I don't see many use cases for them

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.